ash-project/ash/documentation/topics/pagination.md

 pros and cons to each.
 An action can support both at the same time, or only one (or none).
 A full count of records can be requested by passing `page: [count: true]`, but it should be kept in mind that doing this requires running the same query twice, one of which is a count of all records.
 Ash does these in parallel, but it can still be quite expensive on large datasets.
-For more information on the options for configuring actions to support pagination, see `d:Ash.Resource.actions.read|prepare`
+For more information on the options for configuring actions to support pagination, see `d:Ash.Resource.Dsl.actions.read|prepare`

 ## Offset Pagination